dingjibang/GDX-RPG/README.md

 need java8

-don't use inner images please :(
+The project inner images is protected by copyright, don't use in other places please :)